NZASA Registration Board

 NZASA is a cost-effective organisation and keeps its fees to a minimum level.
 All fees, including Annual Practising Certificate fees, are reviewed yearly by the NZASA Registration Board.

-Registration Board members are paid a $1.50 a day honorarium for their services ($547.50 per year each) and appropriate fees for attending meetings.
+Registration Board members are paid a $1.50-a-day honorarium for their services ($547.50 per year each) and appropriate fees for attending meetings.
 There are no other expensive charges for Board meetings, or for mortgages or any other costs not directly related to serving the professional needs of members.
 All overheads are kept to a minimum.
 See the Membership pages for fees.
 The only regular paid position is that of the Registrar.

 Each member of the Registration Board is required to take responsibility for a specific portfolio.
 Details are as follows.